 It's important to keep a healthy lifestyle during your pregnancy.
-Try to find the right balance between work, exercise and rest according to your individual needs Particularly for women with rheumatic diseases, consider a birth preparation course or seek help from ergonomics experts to set up care spaces efficiently Talk to your doctor about any adjustments you may need to make to your treatment plan Ask your doctor about exercising and staying active during pregnancy Plan visits to your healthcare team during your pregnancy, especially if there are any changes in your symptoms Visit your healthcare team regularly for any required tests, such as blood tests, and for any relevant vaccinations that your doctor recommends Talk to your obstetrician and gynecologist about your delivery plan and remind them of your condition so treatment can be planned accordingly Think about whether you plan to breastfeed or not.
-If you do, discuss this with your healthcare team
+Try to find the right balance between work, exercise, and rest according to your individual needs a relider a birth preparation course or seek

+Consider a birth preparation course or seek help from ergonomics experts to set up care spaces efficiently () Talk to your doctor about any adjustments you may need to make to your treatment plan Ask your doctor about exercising and staying active during pregnancy Plan visits to your healthcare team during your pregnancy, especially if there are any changes in your symptoms

-Notes
+Visit your healthcare team regularly for any required tests, such as blood tests, and for any relevant vaccinations that your doctor recommends

+Talk to your obstetrician and gynecologist about your delivery plan and remind them of your condition so treatment can be planned accordingly
-Birth and after

-There is usually no reason why women living with chronic inflammatory disease should not have a normal delivery.
-Your doctor may consider a Cesarean section or offer advice on different labor positions.

-It is advisable to discuss all these options with your healthcare team during pregnancy to plan the optimum delivery for you. $^{6,8\cdot10}$

-Looking after a newborn baby can be very demanding, especially if you are living with a chronic inflammatory disease.
-You may feel tired managing both your symptoms and the demands of your newborn, and there is also the possibility that you will experience flares in your symptoms.^{6,22} There is no consistent symptom pattern for women with chronic inflammatory diseases.
-Even if your symptoms get better during pregnancy, they may return after delivery.^{17,19} It's important to maintain disease control and stay healthy during family planning.

-Additionally, ask your partner, spouse, family, friends and support networks for help while you get used to life with your newborn.
+Think about whether you plan to breastfeed or not.
+If you do, discuss this with your healthcare team Notes Birth and after There is usually no reason why women living with rheumatic disease should not have a normal delivery.
+Your doctor may consider a caesarean section or offer advice on different labour positions.
+It is advisable to discuss all these options with your healthcare team during pregnancy to plan the optimum delivery for you.6,8-10 Looking after a newborn baby can be very demanding, especially if you are living with a chronic inflammatory disease.
+You may feel tired managing both your symptoms and the demands of your newborn, and there is also the possibility that you will experience flares.
+There is no consistent symptom pattern for women with chronic inflammatory diseases.
+Even if your symptoms get better during pregnancy, they may return after delivery.
+It's important to maintain disease control and stay healthy during family planning.
+Additionally, ask your partner, spouse, family, friends, and support networks for help while you get used to life with your newborn.
 This will give you more time to rest if you need to.

-Make sure you ask for guidance from your healthcare team and for extra support from social services, physical therapists or occupational therapists who can give you advice to make holding, dressing, washing and feeding your baby easier.

-Please talk to your healthcare team before the birth to discuss a delivery plan.
+Make sure you ask for guidance from your healthcare team about extra support from social services, physical therapists or occupational therapists who can give you advice to make holding, dressing, washing, and feeding your baby easier.
+Talk to your healthcare team before the birth to discuss a delivery plan.

-Breastfeeding

-Many women with RA, PsA and AS breastfeed successfully.
-Whether you decide to breastfeed or not depends on several factors, including your personal choice, your disease management plan and your level of disease control.
+Breastfeeding Many women with RA, PsA, AS and nr-axSpA breastfeed successfully.
+Whether you decide to breastfeed or not depends on several factors, including your personal choice, your disease management plan, and your level of disease control.
 While breastfeeding has potential benefits for you and your baby, it's important that you talk to your healthcare team before making any decisions about treatment.
-They will ensure your treatment is compatible with breastfeeding.6
+They will ensure your treatment if compatible with breastfeeding.
 By discussing treatment options ahead of time, you and your doctor can align on a plan that best suits your needs during this time.

-Post pregnancy Checklist

-Here are a few things to consider once your baby is born
+Post pregnancy Checklist Here are a few things to consider once your baby is born:

+Discuss your treatment options with your healthcare team

+Enlist as wide a support network as possible

+$\bigcirc$

+$\square$

-Discuss your treatment options with your healthcare team Enlist as wide a support network as possible Ask your healthcare team about any tips and equipment that can make childcare easier (such as different movements, methods or objects), and can help you care for your baby (e.g. cradles, chairs, beds, car seats and baby clothing with simple fasteners such as Velcro) Contact your pediatrician in advance to inform them about your situation Talk to your doctor about the potential of neonatal vaccinations for your baby
+Ask your healthcare team about any tips and equipment that can make childcare easier (such as different movements, methods, or objects), and can help you care for your baby (e.g., cradles, chairs, beds, car seats and baby clothing with simple fasteners such as Velcro)

+Contact a pediatrician in advance to inform them about your situation

+Talk to your doctor about the potential of neonatal vaccinations for your baby